About the Library

-The Information Center has approximately 10.000 volumes of Japan-related print and audio-visual materials in its collection, including books on Japanese-language, art, culture, literature, manga, history, Japanese magazines, and newspapers.
+The Libary has approximately 10.000 volumes of Japan-related print and audio-visual materials in its collection, including books on Japanese-language, art, culture, literature, manga, history, Japanese magazines, and newspapers.

 Patrons are welcome to read, study, use the internet and watch DVDs at our Computer Stations.